DavidArmstrong/SAMDTelescopeController/TC4_0/ReadMe.md

 # SAMDTelescopeController
 Arduino SAMD51-based Telescope Controller 4.00.00

-By David Armstrong, July 2023<br>
+#### By David Armstrong, July 2023
-See MIT LICENSE.md file<br>
+ - See MIT LICENSE.md file

 =============================<br>

-The system can be used just as Digital Setting circles with no motors.
+The system may be used just as Digital Setting circles with no motors.
 But that means manually moving the 'scope around.
-Of couese, motors can be added later.
+Of course, motors can be added later.

 Note: DO NOT ATTEMPT TO LOAD THIS CODE ONTO A STANDARD Arduino UNO BOARD.